NIRSpec Background Recommended Strategies

 The background subtraction step with multiple nods is not completely built into the JWST Exposure Time Calculator (ETC).

-In the JWST Exposure Time Calculator (ETC) in IFU mode, the SNR is calculated correctly for the "IFU Nod Off Scene", and the 2-point "IFU Nod In Scene" strategies.
-For other cases (including FS and MOS), simply adding exposures does not replicate the effect of nodding for background-limited and detector-limited observations.
+In the JWST Exposure Time Calculator (ETC) in IFU mode, the SNR is calculated for the IFU On-Target + Off-Target Pointing (formerly "IFU Nod Off Scene"), the IFU On-Target 2-Point Nod (formerly "IFU Nod In Scene"), and (starting with ETC v4.0) the IFU On-Target N-Point Nod (for 4 point nod) strategies.
+(Starting with ETC v3.0, there is a third IFU strategy, IFU Aperture Photometry).
+For other NIRSpec observing modes (including FS and MOS), simply adding exposures does not replicate the effect of nodding for background-limited and detector-limited observations.
 The reason for this discrepancy is two-fold.
 First, pairwise pixel-to-pixel subtraction of 2 exposures, followed by co-addition, is not the same as straight co-addition that is modeled by adding exposures in the ETC. Second, from N = 3 nods and upwards, the pipeline uses N-1 measurements for background subtraction for each exposure, thereby improving the signal to noise of the background measurement.
 Note that for observations of especially bright objects, where the noise is dominated by the noise on the source counts, nodding does yield the same signal to noise as co-addition (e.g., dithers) without prior pixel-to-pixel subtraction.
 Hence, in this case, ETC calculations can be correctly performed by adding exposures for each nod.
 (However, as noted above, in these cases, it is worth considering whether background subtraction is necessary at all.)
 It is possible to estimate whether observations are in the detector-limited, background-limited, or object-noise-limited regime using the ETC.

 In short, the ETC does contain correct strategies for: